It sounded so simple: find a place to stay, pack up your things, and go.

 ¡Hola!
 Soy Inés.

 I believe the main goal when learning a language should be to communicate effectively with native speakers.

 I focus my lessons on communication so you can learn how to face real-life situations and achieve a deeper understanding of Spanish culture.

 I know what it’s like.

 As an independent language learner, I’d always been good at learning new grammar and vocabulary, and achieved a high level of reading comprehension.
 This led me to believe I was fluent in English.

 But when I moved to the UK and found myself using English 24/7, things were a little different.
 I lacked enough spoken and written fluency to deal with real-life situations effortlessly, and I wished I’d have had a teacher that helped me with my productive language skills.

 I also realized that, even after watching tons of British shows and reading lots of British books, I lacked the common knowledge and social cues that I needed to fit in in my new home.

 I can help you learn to navigate life in Spain with ease.

-I’m an expat too.
+I’ve been an expat, and I’m married to one.
 So I know that feeling of missing out when you don’t understand everything that others are saying and can’t participate on the conversation as much as you’d like; or because you understand the words but you lack the understanding of what for others around you is common knowledge (an idiom, a song, the name of a famous person, a common joke…)

 I want to help you become fluent not only in spoken and written everyday Spanish, but also in Spain’s culture and traditions—so you don’t feel like you’re missing out anymore!

 Who am I?